FireChickenProductivity/tic-tac-toe-game/README.md

 * Someone could launch a denial of service attack against the server by trying to fill memory with games as the server never removes them.
 That could greatly reduce the number of traffic that would have to be used against the server to deny service.
 To address this, the server could remove inactive games after a certain amount of time.
 * A denial of service attack could try to fill disk memory by filling the database with accounts or filling the log with events.
 To address this, the logging code could stop adding to the file after it reaches a certain size.
 The server could require email verification of accounts before creating them to avoid filling the database with excess accounts and remove accounts after a certain amount of time if they were never used to play any games.

+# Limitations
+* Games do not persist across server restarts
+* Games cannot be restarted until they end
+* Players currently cannot chat
+* Players currently cannot check which games they have been invited to

 # Mock Socket Testing Framework
 Interactions between the server and clients can be tested with a custom unit testing framework that simulates sockets and selectors.
 See mock_socket.py and testing_utilities.py for the code.
 Tests written in this framework can be seen in test_communication.py.